 I highlighted above a walk that takes you from Barberine up to the edge of the Lac d’Emosson (en-route to the Loriaz huts).
 You can also drive straight to the Emosson dam and do a boucle around the new and old dams, taking in the impressive dinosaur prints along the way (in the summertime, there are guided visits from experts).
 Le Barrage d’Emosson is certainly worth a visit in itself – an immense hydroelectric dam, situated above the Franco-Swiss border / *good to know – you can sometimes have a guided visit of the inside structure of the dam! / Verticalp is the star attraction as far as vertiginous access to the dam goes! – from Châtelard (small village accessible by train from Chamonix), head by means of a very steep tramway up to the Barrage d’Emosson at 1965m*

-departure point: Emosson dam (Switzerland) or Châtelard / parking: Emosson dam (Switzerland) or Châtelard / train station: Châtelard / max altitude: 2600m (traces des dinosaures) / distance: different walks available / more information;
+departure point: Emosson dam (Switzerland) or Châtelard / parking: Emosson dam (Switzerland) or Châtelard / train station: Châtelard / max altitude: 2600m (traces des dinosaures) / distance: different walks available / more information or here;

 Tourist Office family hikes with activities

 The Tourist Offices in the Pays du Mont-Blanc are excellent (and often overlooked, when we live in-situ!) resource centres when it comes to finding suitable family hikes.
 They have some free maps and leaflets and sometimes treasure hunts/geo-caching options for family hikes (also available to download online).